UCLALibrary/generateMODS/README.md

-# generateMODS is maven application
+# generateMODS is a maven application

 #### [openCSV](http://opencsv.sourceforge.net/#reading) library is used to create MODS from the spreadsheet for IDEP and Meap
 #### The spreadsheet mapping is [here](https://docs.google.com/spreadsheets/d/1TTQKmFVWYumsWC5QwKf5E7bxzAmgnefOHrzAiCiQfrU/edit#gid=15338334)